General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Introduction

-Given the extensive variety of general model architectures, pretraining strategies, and domain-specific models, there remains a gap in systematically benchmarking general pretrained models alongside domain-specific models.
-With numerous architectures and pretraining strategies tailored for real-world downstream tasks, a natural question arises: do existing architectures and strategies exhibit distinct advantages across specific protein applications?
-However, current benchmarks predominantly focus on specific pretrained model categories, such as protein language models in~\cite{peer,proteinglue} and geometric GNNs in~\cite{proteinworkshop}.
-As a result, they lack a comprehensive evaluation of general protein model architectures, pretraining strategies, and domain-specific models across realistic biological applications.
-To address these gaps, we introduce Protap, a standardized benchmark that systematically compares backbone architectures, pre-training strategies, and domain models on diverse realistic downstream applications.
-Our main contributions are: \begin{itemize}[leftmargin=*] \item We identify and integrate realistic applications from existing literature and databases to support comprehensive evaluations.
-In addition to three general applications, Protap introduces two novel specialized applications: enzyme-catalyzed protein cleavage site prediction and targeted protein degradation by PROTACs, which are biological processes not covered by prior benchmarks. \item The proteins covered in the benchmark evaluation are comprehensive and diverse, which cover enzymes, receptors, drugs, etc. The tasks are diverse, which include single protein modeling (function, mutation), interaction modeling such as PLI, enzyme-substrate modeling, and complex interaction process modeling (PROTACs). \item We compare a large number of protein pretraining models and domain models on five protein applications.
+Given the extensive variety of general model architectures, pretraining strategies, and domain-specific models, there remains a gap in benchmarking general pretrained models alongside domain-specific models.
+This leads us to a fundamental question: \textit{Can large-scale general pretrained models outperform domain-specific models on downstream protein tasks?
+If so, under what conditions, and which model architectures or pretraining strategies enable such advantages?} However, current benchmarks predominantly focus on specific pretrained model categories, such as protein language models in~\citep{peer,proteinglue} and geometric GNNs in~\citep{proteinworkshop}.
+The comparisons of our Protap with existing benchmarks are given in Appendix Tab.~\ref{tab:benchmark_coverage}.
+In summary, existing works lack a comprehensive evaluation of general protein model architectures, pretraining strategies, and domain-specific models across realistic biological applications.
+To address these gaps, we introduce Protap, a standardized benchmark that compares architectures, pre-training strategies, and domain models on five realistic downstream applications.
+Our contributions are: \begin{itemize}[leftmargin=*] \item We identify and integrate realistic applications from existing literature and databases to support comprehensive evaluations.
+In addition to two general applications, Protap introduces two novel specialized applications: enzyme-catalyzed protein cleavage site prediction and targeted protein degradation by PROTACs, which are biological processes not covered by prior benchmarks.
+Furthermore, Protein-Ligand Interaction is also categorized as a specialized application due to its complex molecular interactions. \item Comprehensive and diverse proteins are covered in the benchmark, which include enzymes, receptors, drugs, etc. The tasks are diverse, which include single protein modeling, interaction modeling such as PLI, enzyme-substrate modeling, and complex interaction process modeling, i.e., PROTACs. \item We compare 18 protein pretraining models and 8 domain models across 5 realistic protein applications.
 This offers insights into the development of protein foundation models and the design of domain-specific models for downstream applications. \end{itemize}